CECILIA PIRANI, PALOROSA FOUNDER, MILAN

 It’s a constant and reciprocal exchange.
 It has always been like this, from the very beginning.
 The choice of creating a direct relationship with the artisans I work with allowed me to discover so many new things and to grow my imagination and my knowledge.
 Over time, I’ve been able to instil my aesthetics in the brand, but I also think that, in parallel, the aesthetics of Palorosa have been influenced, naturally and spontaneously, by many of the women I work with.

-The fact that you use recycled plastics is an important sustainable statement, while combining with leather and cotton to give a lovely balance while reinforcing the premium nature and artisanal skill of what you produce.
+The fact that you use recycled plastics is an important sustainability statement, and combining this with leather and cotton creates a lovely balance that reinforces the premium nature and artisanal skill of what you produce.
 How important is the use of recycled materials to you?

 Quality and solidity are very important factors while choosing materials.
 Being sustainable, is a goal to reach, it is our aim.
 It is also multifaceted - working with discarded or recycled materials, and plastics in a particular, is not easy.
 To obtain our best quality and ensure the product is resilient we are currently relying on a supplier mixing both virgin and recycled plastics.
 Our priority is to offer clients an object with longevity.